AdobeDocs/testing.fr-FR/help/testing/downloads.md

 ## Zip Link

-To download a set of image files, download <a href="assets/test-images.zip" download="test-images">
+To download a set of image files, download <a href="assets/test-images.zip" download="test-images"></a>

 ## Standard Image Display